jiripospisil/jpospisil.com/posts/2023-05-25-writing-shell-scripts-in-nushell.md

 curl --fail -s $url | jq ...
 ```

-Alright, now curl returns exit code 22 on any HTTP error and doesn’t pass any
+Alright, now curl returns exit code 22 on any HTTP error and doesn't pass any
 data forward which in turn makes jq output nothing.

 ```